 - The loading time for subsequent page views

 - The script execution time

-The following request flow visualizes all 3 aspects:
+The following request flow visualizes all three aspects:

-The first request from the browser to BlueConic will load the BlueConic client-side API.
-This request is triggered by the script which has been placed on every page of the website.
+The first request from the browser to BlueConic loads the BlueConic client-side API.
+This request is triggered by the script that has been placed on every page of the website.

 Our script is being served by the Amazon CloudFront Content Delivery Network which ensures speedy delivery from a server location near the visitor.
-Since this script rarely changes it can usually be retrieved from the browser cache.
+Because this script rarely changes, it can usually be retrieved from the browser cache.

-Next, the API will trigger two requests which will load the visitor's profile and profile properties.
 The visitor is recognized by a cookie ('BCSessionID') which contains a unique identifier.
-If no profile is available a new one will be created and the unique identifier for that new profile is returned to the browser in a cookie.
+If no profile is available, a new one will be created and the unique identifier for that new profile is returned to the browser in a cookie.

 After the plugins and libraries have loaded, the scripts are executed.
-Script execution time is mainly determined by the amount and nature of configured listeners and interactions.
+Script execution time is primarily determined by the number and nature of configured listeners and dialogues.

-Tip: Deactivate or remove listeners and interactions that are no longer relevant.
+- Tip: Deactivate or remove listeners and dialogues that are no longer relevant.